Skylight Repair Middlebury Ct

 Heat Loss in Cold Seasons.

-In winter, heat acquired during the day is lost at night through the skylight.
-One research study shows that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+In winter, heat acquired throughout the day is lost at night through the skylight.
+One study shows that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
 That indicates that skylights lose near to 40% more heat than windows.

 Skylight Cost Factors.

-The majority of standard-sized skylights cost $150 to $3,500.
+A lot of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the higher the price.
-If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the system than the next-closest requirement option on this list.
+If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.